keaton-robinson/react-xwing-squad-builder/README.md

-# a practice project more interesting than a to-do list
+# A practice project more interesting than a to-do list
 This is my reimplementation of an existing tool, "Yet Another Squad Builder 2.0", or YASB 2.0.
 YASB 2.0 is a "squad builder" for the X-Wing Miniatures game by Atomic Mass Games.
 You can see YASB 2.0 live here: https://raithos.github.io/ and you can visit its GitHub repository here: https://github.com/raithos/xwing.

 I am making this as a practice and portfolio sample project.
 I want to stretch my React skills, but I want to be able to borrow some visual assets and an interesting dataset to work with.
 YASB has both.